denten-books/plain-text/1-chapter.md

 back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
-To read Turing and Wittgestein together is to recover a legacy of humanities computing that often gets overlooked in the critical literature on the subject.
+To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the critical literature on the subject.
 This history is important because it allows us to see the simulated book in a new light: not as byproduct of quantification, but as a metaphor machine, capable of universal